Scott Weiss: Andreessen Horowitz

-Whilst at Andreessen Horowitz, Weiss has blogged on such topics as corporate transparency for All Things D and enterprise startup best practices for GigaOM.
 He serves on the boards of Distelli, Platfora, Silver Tail Systems, Bluebox, and Jumio as well as Skout, App.Net, and Return Path.

 Weiss is credited with bringing to the firm 360-degree feedback performance reviews of partners by other partners, venture firms and entrepreneurs of the companies in Andreessen Horowitz's portfolio.
 This type of performance review is an unusual practice for venture capital firms.

 Scott Weiss joined the Board of Directors of Optimizely as part of Andreesen Horowitz's Series B round in the company.

 Weiss was previously on the Board of Directors of Skout, the social mobile company that was sold in 2016 to The Meet Group.

-Philanthropy

-In April 2012, Weiss along with Andreessen Horowitz General Partners Marc Andreessen, Ben Horowitz, Jeff Jordan, John O’Farrell and Peter Levine pledged to give half of their lifetime income from venture capital to charity.